 At the time of the accident, Wolfe was behind the wheel of her 2002 Honda automobile which was outfitted with a Takata airbag.
 When the accident occurred, the family believe the airbag in her car deployed with too much force causing a spinal injury that led to Wolfe passing away 18 days after the accident.

 Prior to Wolfe’s accident, The National Highway Traffic Safety Administration discovered a problem with Takata airbags and insisted that the company recall the vehicles that had the air bags built into them, a recall that should have included Wolfe’s Honda.
 According to The National Highway Traffic Safety Administration, the recall included approximately 16 million vehicles.
 Before the recall, it’s believed that 5 deaths and approximately 130 injuries were connected to flaws with the air bag design.
 One problem is that the Takata company chose to use ammonium nitrate to help their bags inflate, a decision they made in an effort to reduce production costs.
-The problem is that in humid climates, such as South Carolina, the ammonium nitrate burns faster which results in a faster and more powerful deployment of the airbag.
+The problem is that in humid climates, such as Florida, the ammonium nitrate burns faster which results in a faster and more powerful deployment of the airbag.

 Although the recall took place four years prior to Wolfe’s accident, her family sates that she didn’t know about it, the air bag in her car was never repaired.